Reed Smith LLP

 • Permanent health insurance

-• Private medical insurance (flexible benefits)
+• Private medical insurance (listed under flexible benefits)

 • Dental insurance